MostofaMohiuddin/daraz-scraper/README.md

 ## Features

-- Scrape product data from Daraz based on a keyword search.
+- Scrape product data from Daraz using their api based on a keyword search.
 - Retrieves detailed product information like name, price, discount, rating, review count, and seller info.
 - Handles pagination and rate-limiting with random delays between requests to avoid overloading the server.
 - Saves the scraped data into a CSV file.